Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ## 4.3 User Experience Evaluation

-In order to find out the the effect of storytelling on the e-commerce brand, the research built a version of website without storytelling and a version with storytelling.
-The user experience on both versions are tested and analysised with user experience questionnaire (UEQ).
-UEQ includes 26 items that are grouped into six scales: Attractiveness, perspicuity, efficiency, dependability, stimulation and novelty.(Schrepp et al, 2017) UEQ provide a efficient way to evaluate how suffcient a website is in terms of user experience((Schrepp et al, 2014). <br/><br/>
+In order to find out the effect of storytelling on the e-commerce brand, the research built a version of the website without storytelling and a version with storytelling.
+The user experience on both versions are tested and analysed with user experience questionnaire (UEQ).
+UEQ includes 26 items that are grouped into six scales: Attractiveness, perspicuity, efficiency, dependability, stimulation and novelty.
+(Schrepp et al, 2017) UEQ provide an efficient way to evaluate how sufficient a website is in terms of user experience((Schrepp et al, 2014).<br/><br/>

 https://d3i71xaburhd42.cloudfront.net/ca4c350fec54f11862488e85e376c94fea7bf9d1/2-Figure1-1.png
 [Figure: English version of UEQ]